Skip to main content Skip to navigation

 In March 2023, France revised its definition of politically exposed persons (PEPs) through amendments to the Law on Transparency.
 The changes on March 17, 2023, specifically impacted the list of national functions, influencing the scope of individuals considered PEPs.
 Notably, the adjustments included an increase in the annual revenue cap from €10 million to €50 million for state-owned enterprises (SOEs), signaling a lowered risk perception by French regulators and a willingness to extend trust to local businesses with state involvement.

-PEP Screening Compliance in the United Kingdom
+PEP screening compliance in the United Kingdom

 Obligation for PEP screening: Yes